AMenezes97/serosim/README.md

 # 1.6 Antibody Model and Model Parameters

-Now, we specify the antibody model to be used within runserosim.
+Now, we specify the antibody model to be used within *runserosim*.
 We will be using a monophasic boosting-waning model.
 This model assumes that for each exposure there is a boost and boost waning parameter.The antibody kinetics parameters are pre-loaded within a csv file.
 Users can edit the csv file to specify their own parameters.
 All parameters needed for the user specified antibody model must be specified within the antibody kinetics parameters tibble (model_pars).
 Lastly, we define the draw_parameters function which determines how each individual’s antibody kinetics parameters are simulated from the within-host processes parameters tibble (model_pars).
 We will use a function which draws parameters directly from model_pars for the antibody model with random effects to represent individual heterogeneity in immunological responses.
-Parameters are drawn randomly from a distribution with mean and standard deviation specified within model_pars. runserosim requires that exposure_id and biomarker_id are numeric so we will use the reformat_model_pars function to create a new version of model_pars.
+Parameters are drawn randomly from a distribution with mean and standard deviation specified within model_pars. *runserosim* requires that exposure_id and biomarker_id are numeric so we will use the reformat_model_pars function to create a new version of model_pars.
 Users can go directly to numeric model_pars if they wish.

 ``` r